Student Handbook

 Absences are counted on an accumulated basis (i.e. a student checking out early for ½ of a day for 2 days during the school, would be considered absent one full day of school.)

-IMPORTANT: The student MUST bring a note to school explaining the reason for any absence from school within three (3) days of the student returning to school.
+IMPORTANT: The student must bring a note to school explaining the reason for any absence from school within three (3) school days of the student returning to school.

 Any student signing in tardy or signing out early will be considered unexcused until proper documentation is provided by the parent or guardian.
 Proper documentation must be received within three (3) days.